washingtonpost/wpds-ui-kit/ui/input-text/README.md

 - Browsers override our styles with theirs in these situations.
 This means they add a blue or yellow background on the inputs that have been autofilled and that could clash with our styles.
 - Autofilling a form does _not_ trigger any events on the input.
 This can cause issues if, for instance, you have a floating label that is triggered solely by JS like we do.

 Tackling the first problem isn't too difficult.
-All we have to do is apply the styels that we want targeting the pseudo element that the browsers add.
+All we have to do is apply the styles that we want targeting the pseudo element that the browsers add.
 We use `-webkit-box-shadow` to override the yellow/blue background color the browser adds to the input.
 We also need to set the color of the font - especially so that you can read the text in dark mode.

 ```js
 "&:-webkit-autofill": {